 Dispute Resolution Services

 Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards
+Residential Tenancy Branch Office of Housing and Construction Standards

 DECISION

 Dispute Codes OPR, MNR, MNSD, FF

 Introduction

 This conference call hearing was convened in response to the landlord's application for an Order of Possession for unpaid rent; a Monetary Order for unpaid rent; to keep the security deposit; and to recover the filing fee associated with this application.

 The landlord participated in the hearing and provided affirmed testimony.
-She testified that she served the Notice of a Dispute Resolution Hearing to the tenant by way of registered mail sent on March 23, 2012, and provided a Canada Post tracking number.
+He testified that he served the Notice of a Dispute Resolution Hearing to the tenant by way of registered mail sent on April 24, 2012, and provided a Canada Post tracking number.
 The tenant did not participate and the hearing proceeded in the tenant's absence.

 Issue(s) to be Decided

 Is the landlord entitled to an Order of Possession?
 Is the landlord entitled to a Monetary Order, and if so for what amount?
 Is the landlord entitled to keep all or part of the security deposit?
 Is the landlord entitled to recover the filing fee?

-Background and Evidence The rental unit consists of an apartment in a multi-unit complex.
-Pursuant to a written agreement, the fixed term tenancy started on November 1, 2011 and was to end on May 1, 2012.
-The rent is \$850.00 per month and the tenant paid a security deposit of \$425.00.
-The landlord testified that the tenant did not pay rent for February, March, and now April 2012.
-In her documentary evidence, the landlord provided a copy of the 10 Day Notice to End Tenancy served on the tenant on March 5, 2012 by posting the notice on the tenant's door.
-The landlord submitted an updated claim to include April 2012, which brings the claim to \$2550.00 for three months of unpaid rent.
-Analysis I accept the landlord's undisputed testimony that she served the tenant with the Notice of Dispute Resolution in a proper manner pursuant to section 89 of the Residential Tenancy Act.
+Background and Evidence

+The rental unit consists of an apartment ins a multi-unit complex.
+Pursuant to a written agreement, the month to month tenancy started in July 2011.
+The rent is \$1250.00 per month.

+At the outset, the landlord testified that the tenant has since paid her rental arrears in full.
+Therefore the landlord's application for a monetary order is dismissed.
+In his documentary evidence, the landlord provided a copy of the 10 Day Notice to End Tenancy served on the tenant on April 9, 2012 by posting the notice on the tenant's door.

+The landlord requested an Order of Possession.

+Analysis

+I accept the landlord's undisputed testimony that he served the tenant with the Notice of Dispute Resolution in a proper manner pursuant to section 89 of the Residential Tenancy Act.
 I find that the tenant knew, or ought to have had knowledge of the date scheduled for this hearing.

 Section 46(5) of the Residential Tenancy Act provides that if a tenant who has received a notice to end tenancy for non-payment of rent does not pay the rent or makes an application for dispute resolution within 5 days, the tenant is conclusively presumed to have accepted that the tenancy ends on the effective date of the notice and must vacate the rental unit by that date.
 The tenant in this matter has not filed an application for dispute resolution.
 The landlord's Notice to End Tenancy is valid and on that basis the landlord is entitled to an order of possession.

+Conclusion

-On the evidence I also accept that the tenant did not pay rent for three months and find that the landlord is entitled to recover the loss of rental income as claimed.
-Page: 3 Conclusion I grant the landlord an Order of Possession effective two days from the date the order is served upon the tenant.
+I grant the landlord an Order of Possession effective two days from the date the order is served upon the tenant.